Barker-Quantitative-Trading/Backtesting/README.md

 Step 6
 --
-Learn How to contribute by reading this document [Contributing Guidelines](./docs/CONTRIBUTING.md)
+Learn How to contribute by reading this document [Contributing Guidelines](./docs/CONTRIBUTING.md) or going to this link https://barker-quantitative-trading.github.io/Backend/ and reading the contribution section.

 Step 7
 --